 Strategic internal linking distributes authority throughout your cluster, ensuring that ranking improvements to any single page benefit your entire topic ecosystem.

 Vary your anchor text even when linking to the same page from different articles.
-If three cluster articles link to your pillar page about email marketing, use "complete email marketing guide," "email marketing strategy framework," and "email marketing best practices" as different anchors.
 This variation appears more natural and avoids repetitive patterns that search engines might flag.

 HubSpot's platform includes built-in SEO features that streamline optimization tasks you'd otherwise handle manually or through third-party tools.
 You access these features directly within the content editor while drafting articles, eliminating the workflow friction of switching between multiple platforms.
-These tools analyze your content against on-page SEO factors and provide specific recommendations that align with your HubSpot SEO strategy, making optimization faster and more consistent across your entire cluster.
+These tools analyze your content against on-page SEO factors and provide specific recommendations that align with your HubSpot SEO strategy.

 Navigate to your content editor and locate the SEO tab in the right sidebar.
 HubSpot scans your draft and generates a checklist of optimization opportunities ranked by impact.
 You'll see specific guidance on title tag length, meta description quality, header structure, image alt text, and keyword placement based on your focus keyword setting.